pedrotchang/homelab/README.md

 Here you will find all tthe documentation of my homelab.

-I am a big proponent to giving credit where it is due, and I would first like to take the time to thank Mischa van den Burg and the Kubecraft community.
-I could not learn to do all this without them!

-If you have ever been curious about Cloud Native Technologies, DevOps or Kubernetes, then the place you want to be is in Kubecraft!

 This repository is where I do all my testing, tinkering, and all-in-all a space for me to play, and work!
 It does have a serious note as well, since I will be working with my own personal data and require me to think about the whole process of deployment and maintanence!

 ## Hardware & Cluster Provisioning